 Single-family detached homes are the single most common housing type in Lafayette, accounting for 56.84% of the city's housing units.
 Other types of housing that are prevalent in Lafayette include large apartment complexes or high rise apartments ( 23.70%), duplexes, homes converted to apartments or other small apartment buildings ( 13.02%), and a few row houses and other attached homes ( 4.50%).

 People in Lafayette primarily live in small (one, two or no bedroom) single-family detached homes.
 Lafayette has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in Lafayette built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Lafayette built between 1940-1969 ( 32.16%).
 A lesser amount of the housing stock also hails from before 1939 ( 18.85%).
 There's also some housing in Lafayette built between 2000 and later ( 10.23%).

-Relative to Indiana, our data show that Lafayette's latest annual appreciation rate is lower than 80% of the other cities and towns in Indiana.
+Relative to Indiana, our data show that Lafayette's latest annual appreciation rate is higher than 70% of the other cities and towns in Indiana.